-7.5 CONFIDENTIALITY
+7.5 CONFIDENTIALITY (Board Proposal)

 The grievance proceedings will be maintained as confidential, subject only to the necessity of the parties to prepare their cases.
 All meetings and conferences No meeting or hearing conducted pursuant to § 7.7 will be held in setting open to the public and witnesses will be directed not to disclose the substance of any matter disclosed to them in the course of a meeting or hearing.
-Notwithstanding the foregoing assurances of confidentiality, where a grievant, a grievant's representative, COHE or a third party causes or acquiesces to publication, whether in the press or otherwise, of information about the grievance or grievance proceedings, the administration or the Board shall have the power, but not the obligation, at their sole discretion to make such disclosures as they deem necessary to assure the public or interested parties of the regularity of proceedings or to correct misstatements of fact or otherwise misleading statements.
+Notwithstanding the foregoing assurances of confidentiality, where a grievant, a grievant's representative, COHE or a third party causes or acquiesces to publication, whether in the press or otherwise, of information about the grievance or grievance proceedings, the administration or the Board shall have the power, but not the obligation, at its sole discretion to make such disclosures as it deems necessary to assure the public or interested parties of the regularity of proceedings or to correct misstatements of fact or otherwise misleading statements.
+If the Board elects to issue a written statement to the public, it will provide the local COHE president with a copy of the statement.